-- Java 8 or later, which is available at http://www.oracle.com/technetwork/java/javase/downloads/index.html
+- Java 8, which is available at http://www.oracle.com/technetwork/java/javase/downloads/index.html

 If you're not sure which version you have, you can run 'which java' to see if Java is already installed.

 JAVA_HOME must point to the JRE/JDK.
 You can run ‘echo $JAVA_HOME’ (Linux) or 'echo %JAVA_HOME%' (Windows) to verify this.

 PATH must include the path to java executable.
 You can run ‘java’ to verify that the executable is found.